wu65556059/SLAM-Based-on-Particle-Filter/README.md

-# Simultaneous Localization and Mapping (SLAM) based on Particle Filtering
+# Simultaneous Localization and Mapping (SLAM) based on Particle Filter

-This project implements Simultaneous Localization and Mapping (SLAM) using odometry, inertial, 2-D laser range, and RGBD measurements from a differential-drive robot, shown below, based on particle filtering.
+This project implements Simultaneous Localization and Mapping (SLAM) using odometry, inertial, 2-D laser range, and RGBD measurements from a differential-drive robot, shown below, based on particle filter.

 ![](img/robot.png)